mc30/wasp/README.md

 # wasp

-`wasp` is an R package for wavelet analysis of disease case series from multiple locations, aimed to detect and describe spatial patterns of the disease.
-I aimed to create a shareable code to perform wavelet analysis methods to describe periodic behaviour of disease case series from multiple locations.
+`wasp` is an R package for wavelet analysis of disease case series originating from multiple locations.
+It can be used to detect and describe periodic behaviour and spatial patterns of the disease spread.

 ## Installation